Battle of Brandy Station

 The Battle of Brandy Station, also called the Battle of Fleetwood Hill, was the largest predominantly cavalry engagement of the American Civil War, as well as the largest ever to take place on American soil.
-It was fought on June 9, 1863, around Brandy Station, Virginia, at the beginning of the Gettysburg Campaign by the Union cavalry under Maj.
+It was fought on June 9, 1863, around Brandy Station, Virginia, at the beginning of the Gettysburg campaign by the Union cavalry under Maj.
 Gen. Alfred Pleasonton against Maj.
-Gen. J.E.B.
-Stuart's Confederate cavalry.
+Gen. J. E. B. Stuart's Confederate cavalry.

 Union commander Pleasonton launched a surprise dawn attack on Stuart's cavalry at Brandy Station.
 After an all-day fight in which fortunes changed repeatedly, the Federals retired without discovering Gen. Robert E. Lee's infantry camped near Culpeper.
 This battle marked the end of the Confederate cavalry's dominance in the East.
 From this point in the war, the Federal cavalry gained strength and confidence.

 Background

 The Confederate Army of Northern Virginia streamed into Culpeper County, Virginia, after its victory at Chancellorsville in May 1863.
 Under the leadership of Gen. Robert E. Lee, the troops massed around Culpeper preparing to carry the war north into Pennsylvania.
 The Confederate Army was suffering from hunger and their equipment was poor.
 Lee was determined to strike north to capture horses, equipment, and food for his men.
 His army could also threaten Philadelphia, Baltimore, and Washington, and encourage the growing peace movement in the North.
 By June 5, two infantry corps under Lt.
 Gens.
 James Longstreet and Richard S. Ewell were camped in and around Culpeper.
 Six miles northeast of Culpeper, holding the line of the Rappahannock River, Stuart bivouacked his cavalry troopers, screening the Confederate Army against surprise by the enemy.

 Most of the Southern cavalry was camped near Brandy Station.
-Stuart, befitting his reputation as a "dashing cavalier" or beau sabreur, requested a full field review of his troops by Gen. Lee.
-This grand review on June 5 included nearly 9,000 mounted troopers and 4 batteries of horse artillery, charging in simulated battle at Inlet Station, about two miles (3 km) southwest of Brandy Station.
+Stuart, befitting his reputation as a "dashing cavalier" or beau sabreur, requested a full field review of his troops by Lee.
+This grand review on June 5 included nearly 9,000 mounted troopers and four batteries of horse artillery, charging in simulated battle at Inlet Station, about two miles (3 km) southwest of Brandy Station.
 (The review field currently remains much as it was in 1863, except that a Virginia police station occupies part of it.)

-Gen. Lee was not able to attend the review, however, so it was repeated in his presence on June 8, although the repeated performance was limited to a simple parade without battle simulations.
+Lee was not able to attend the review, however, so it was repeated in his presence on June 8, although the repeated performance was limited to a simple parade without battle simulations.
 Despite the lower level of activity, some of the cavalrymen and the newspaper reporters at the scene complained that all Stuart was doing was feeding his ego and exhausting the horses.
 Lee ordered Stuart to cross the Rappahannock River the next day and raid Union forward positions, screening the Confederate Army from observation or interference as it moved north.
 Anticipating this imminent offensive action, Stuart ordered his tired troopers back into bivouac around Brandy Station.